michalmietlinski/Interview-questions/Front-end/JS/readme.md

 ### Simple principles

+* What is javascript?
 * What is the difference between "==" and "==="?
 * What scopes of variables are there?
 * How can you iterate elements?
 * How can you itarate over elements inside object?
 * What does "this" do?
+* When can you get NaN?
 * What are event listeners?
 * What is a prototype?
 * What array functions do you know?